 Light sabres, hyper speed and droids – will they be made possible with the latest accelerator research?
-With the imminent launch of “The Last Jedi”, Professor Carsten Welsch, QUASAR Group leader, has explored the “Physics of Star Wars” in an event on 27th November designed to introduce cutting-edge accelerator science to hundreds of secondary school children, undergraduate and PhD students, as well as university staff.
+With the imminent launch of “The Last Jedi”, Professor Carsten Welsch, Head of the Department of Physics and Head of Communication for the Cockcroft Institute, is exploring the “Physics of Star Wars” in an event taking place today on campus, designed to introduce cutting-edge science to hundreds of high school children, undergraduate and PhD students, as well as university staff.

 Professor Welsch explains his approach: “I selected iconic scenes from the movies that everybody will immediately recognise, and used real world physics to explain what is possible and what is fiction.
 For example, a lightsabre, as shown in the film, wouldn’t be possible according to the laws of physics, but there are many exciting applications that are possible, such as laser knives for high precision surgery controlled by robot arms and adaptive manufacturing using lasers for creating complex structures in metals.”